What is Autism?

 Lack of Experience-Sharing Growth

-Of special concern is that while infants who go on to be diagnosed with other developmental delays appear to ‘catch up’ with typically developing peers by the end of their second year, ASD infant’s do not, clearly indicating that unlike developmentally disabled peers, ASD infants are not suffering from a delay but rather a clear divergence in their developmental path (Barbaro & Dissanayake, 2012; Charman, 2014; Jones et al. 2014; Macari et al. 2012; Mundy & Thorpe, 2007; Watson, et al. 2013).
+Of special concern is that while infants who go on to be diagnosed with other developmental delays appear to ‘catch up’ with neurotypically developing peers by the end of their second year, autistic infant’s do not, clearly indicating that unlike developmentally disabled peers, autistic infants are not suffering from a delay but rather a clear divergence in their developmental path (Barbaro & Dissanayake, 2012; Charman, 2014; Jones et al. 2014; Macari et al. 2012; Mundy & Thorpe, 2007; Watson, et al. 2013).

-In contrast to their TD and DD peers, whose communication growth during the second year is primarily due to an expansion of their Experience-Sharing repertoire, ASD infant communication growth is limited almost exclusively to ‘instrumental’ communication (communicating to obtain something from the other person).
-For example, Shumway & Wetherby (2009) concluded that, “Young children with ASD do communicate, but communicate predominately for behavior regulation rather than for the purpose of commenting or sharing attention about an object or event of interest.”
-Similarly, Barbaro & Dissanayake (2012) concluded that “Once ASD infants acquire the ability to communicate, they limit communication primarily for the purpose of requesting rather than sharing experiences.
+In contrast to their neurotypically developing and developmentally delayed peers, whose communication growth during the second year is primarily due to an expansion of their Experience-Sharing repertoire, autistic infant communication growth is limited almost exclusively to ‘instrumental’ communication (communicating to obtain something from the other person).
+For example, Shumway & Wetherby (2009) concluded that, “Young children with [autism] do communicate, but communicate predominately for behavior regulation rather than for the purpose of commenting or sharing attention about an object or event of interest.”
+Similarly, Barbaro & Dissanayake (2012) concluded that “Once [autistic] infants acquire the ability to communicate, they limit communication primarily for the purpose of requesting rather than sharing experiences.